dev-iayush27/SwiftInterviewPrepration/README.md

 ## 5. Optional:

 A type that represents either a wrapped value or nil, the absence of a value.
+Enum is optional type, it has 2 values: some and none.

 ```ruby
 var value: String?